aldrinabastillas/Personal-Site/README.md

 [link1](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-evaluate-model-performance#evaluating-a-binary-classification-model)
 and [link2](https://blogs.msdn.microsoft.com/andreasderuiter/2015/02/09/performance-measures-in-azure-ml-accuracy-precision-recall-and-f1-score/).
 * How to extrapolate quanitfiable data to describe subjective qualities, like using the Billboard Hot 100 chart as a proxy for popularity.
-* Difficulties with obtaining a data set with exactly the features you want and how to change your hypotheses based on what is available.
+* Difficulties with obtaining a data set with exactly the features you want and how to change your hypotheses based on what data is available.
-* A more in depth discussion can be found in the accordion panels at the bottom of the [app](http://aldrinabastillas.com/Spotify/Index)
+* A more in depth discussion can be found in the panels at the bottom of the [app](http://aldrinabastillas.com/Spotify/Index)

 #### Web apps
 * How to use asynchronous tasks to consume web services